Anobium/Great-Cow-BASIC-Demonstration-Sources/GLCD  Solutions/GLCD Nextion Solutions/README.md

 # Great-Cow-BASIC

-This GIT contains the latest Nexion demonstrations.
+This GIT contains the latest Nextion demonstrations.